TJU-IRA/MPSR/README.md

 # MPSR
-MPSR is a Multi-scale Perception Network for Infrared Image Super-Resolution that has been submitted to TCSVT.
+MPSR is a Multi-scale Perception Network for Infrared Image Super-Resolution that has been submitted to T-CSVT.
 The code will be made public after the acceptance of the paper.
-## 1.Requirements
+## Requirements
 1.Python 3.10

 2.Opencv